-Tuna & White Bean Protein Salad Recipe
+Tuna & White Bean Protein Salad

 For me this Tuna & White Bean Protein Salad is a summer classic.
 Every time I make it, my mouth starts watering.
 It’s not just delicious—it’s quick, clean, and packed with protein.
 It has been on my weekly meal prep list for a long time now.
 Loaded with protein and fiber, it’s made with wholesome, simple ingredients and doesn’t rely on mayo or heavy dressings, which makes it ideal for clean eaters and fitness-focused people.
 Instead, it’s light, nutrient-dense and won’t weigh you down.